Jon Morgan

 An EIN is required if your limited company plans to hire employees or open an LLC bank account.

-You can obtain an EIN online, by fax or phone and will receive confirmation once your number has been issued.
+You can obtain an EIN online, by fax, or by phone, and you will receive confirmation once your number has been issued.

 When applying, provide your business name, its primary address, and the mailing address of the registered agent.